mswartley/compare-spa-frameworks/README.md

 # compare-spa-frameworks
 Build the same sample app in 3 SPA frameworks, styled with TailwindCSS.

-The Svelte app is not quite complete, still need to add the form exampled.
+The Svelte app is not quite complete, still need to add the form example.

-Somem other ideas for more examples of the same basic app:
+Some other ideas for more examples of the same basic app:
 - NextJS
 - Remix
 - VueJS 3